Kujohi/ML.net/README.md

 The API will start and listen on `http://localhost:5014`.

 ### 4. Test the API
-Use Postman or `curl` to send a POST request:
+Use Postman or `curl` to send a GET request:

 ```bash
 curl -X GET "http://localhost:5014/api/recommendation" \